heronoh/BLASTr/README.md

 ### Obtaining NCBI complete databases

-Identifications can be performed using NCBI complete databases, such as NT, which are readily available to download and update using the *BLAST+* _script_.
+Identifications can be performed using NCBI complete databases, such as NT, which are readily available to download and update.
+This can be performed using the *BLAST+* _script_ [update_blastdb.pl](https://www.ncbi.nlm.nih.gov/IEB/ToolBox/CPP_DOC/lxr/source/src/app/blast/update_blastdb.pl).

 ``` bash
 #set a folder to download the desired database (for example, the nt database)
 BLAST_DB_PATH="/data/database/blast/nt"